danielsaidi/website_danielsaidi/collections/_posts/2022/2022-04-27-building-multi-platform-documentation-with-docc.md

     --hosting-base-path SwiftUIKit
 ```

-This will generate a static website in a `Docs/web` folder, which you can then add to your `gh-pages` branch and push to GitHub.
-Just make sure to setup GitHub Pages for your repository.
+This will generate a static website in `Docs/web/`, which you can add to a `gh-pages` branch and push to GitHub.
+You can also setup automatic builds with [GitHub Actions]({{page.actions}}).

 While these scripts are super simple, there is a pretty new DocC plugin that makes things even easier.
 Let's take a look at how it works.

 ## Generate documentation using the DocC plugin

-The DocC plugin can be added to a Swift Package by adding this dependency to the package definition:
+The DocC plugin can be added to a Swift Package by adding this dependency to it:

 ```swift
 dependencies: [